shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 No more background thoughts.
 No more constant stream of *I hate myself I hate myself I hate myself*.

 I had control over my thoughts for the first time ever.
 Background noise and conversation didn't bother me.
-I could be productive without waiting for the stars to align and performing mystical incantations.
+I could just be productive.
+No more performing mystical incantations and waiting for the stars to align.

-I even stopped being tired all the time.
+Even more exciting: I stopped feeling tired all the time.
 Instead of 4-6 hours of productivity in a day, I had like, 12 hours.

-Apparently it's common for people with ADHD to feel tired all the time because we're constantly fighting with our brain activity to be able to focus.
+It's common for people with ADHD to feel tired all the time.
+Non-stop fighting with our brain activity to be able to focus.
 Turning off the background noise means I only have to spend energy thinking about what I want to think about.
 Now I burn through my daily supply of energy much more slowly.
-Seriously, it lasts *forever*.
+It lasts *forever*.

 (I find it helpful to think of energy as a currency, which makes sense if you know about [the differences between introversion and extraversion.](https://en.wikipedia.org/wiki/Extraversion_and_introversion#Extraversion))